-3 Select the characters.
+Select the characters.

-- If a wrong character was selected, press DELETE to erase the character, and then select the correct character. - To select a different character style, press (1), and then select the new character style. - Press CHECK to view a sample of the selected pattern.
+- If a wrong character was selected, press MILETE to erase the character, and then select the correct character. - To select a different character style, press \square , and then select the new character style. - Press CHECK to view a sample of the selected pattern. - To enter a space, press "".